-Water -Water is provided to this area by the California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+Water -Water is provided to this area by the County and California Water Service as part of the Central Stockton Storage and Distribution system.
+As documented in Draft-the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCsthis area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

 Sewer - County Service Area 15 (Waterloo-99) provides sewer system services to this area.
 According to the City of Stockton Wastewater Master Plan, there are planned node and gravity trunk improvements throughout most of the area.
-While there are currently no deficiencies in sewer services in this area, new sewer lines would need to be constructed to accommodate growth in demand.
+While there are currently no deficiencies in sewer services in this area, new sewer lines would need to be constructed to accommodate growth in demandThere is no sewer system servicing this area; all parcels rely on individual septic systems.